Bill Mitchell (economist): Activist

 Mitchell works to promote active government economic policies and the use of fiscal deficits as a tool to enhance well-being and environmental sustainability.
 He is Director of the Centre of Full Employment and Equity (CofFEE), a non-profit, research organisation at the University of Newcastle.
 Its mission statement is to advance research and policies that can restore full employment and achieve a society that "delivers equitable outcomes for all".

 Mitchell participates in public and community activities on the issues of politics, economics, fiscal sustainability, and the environment.

 Mitchell opposes neo-liberal economic theories and practices; he disputes the "revisionism" of History ostensibly perpetrated by mainstream or conservative economists, especially in relation to the policies of the New Deal.
 He has often been called to appear as an expert witness in industrial matters in state and federal tribunals in Australia, as well as in various government enquiries.
 His work in childcare industrial cases in Victoria and New South Wales influenced the realignments in the relevant State and Federal Awards in that sector.

 Author

 Mitchell coined the term Modern Monetary Theory, also known as MMT.
 He coined the term in reference to John Maynard Keynes' claim that for at least 4,000 years money has been "a creature of the state".
 He is a prominent promoter of MMT in macroeconomics.

 He has written extensively in the fields of macroeconomics, econometrics and public policy.
 He has published widely in refereed academic journals and books and regularly gives conference presentations abroad.

+Modern Monetary Theory: Bill and Warren's Excellent Adventure

+This book was published by Lola Press in July 2024 and is co-written with Warren Mosler.
+The book offers a combination of biography, provenance, history and economic analysis where the co-founders of MMT clarify what constitutes MMT and how their ideas were developed.